-Internships are design as 12 week introductory courses that focus on a singe area of the farm.
-The skills and knowledge imparted during the internship program centers around traditional and sustainable methods.
+Internships are designed as a 12 week introductory course that focus on a singe area of the farm.
+The skills and knowledge imparted during the internship program centers around folk-ways and sustainable methods.
 Applying spring interns can choose between vegetable production and pasture management.
 Please read the Hold Harmless Agreement at the end of this page.

 Crops include radish, Shunkyo greens, cabbage, lettuce, arugula and wild spring foods such as dandelions, violet, pokeweed, lamb’s quarters, greenbriar, dock, plantain, and others.
 We will learn traditional ways of raising and foraging for all of these crops as well as certain appropriate technology that creates a more sustainable operation.
 Skills and knowledge shared include natural soil fertilization, cultivation, sowing/seeding, transplanting, mulching, thinning, pest and disease control, harvest, washing and packing.

 Our pastures are managed for poultry, livestock, and hay.
 Animals include chickens and hogs.
 Skills and knowledge shared include natural soil fertilization, pasture plant and animal species composition, hay-making, rotational grazing, egg production, animal shelter building and maintenance, fence maintenance, animal anatomy, and slaughter.

 - Internships are intended as introductory educational programs.
 Internship is not employment.

 - Internships last 12 weeks; and require 8-16 hours per week commitment.